Why Organizations Are Leveraging Online Healthcare Communities

 “We have noticed that healthcare organizations have the ability to offer their members a ‘place of their own’.
 User generated content implies by definition that no control is exercised, and that the users have freedom to speak openly.
 The organization itself does little more than to facilitate and encourage exchange.” – Serge Beckers, Wisse Kommunikatie

-How can organizations effectively facilitate and encourage community-building among healthcare patients online?
+How can organizations effectively facilitate and encourage online support groups and community-building among healthcare patients online?
 Find out in the blog from Wisse Kommunikatie.

 Wisse Kommunikatie is a communications consultancy in the Netherlands, specializing in corporate communication and public relations.
 Since its founding in 1982, Wisse Kommunikatie has worked for numerous international clients, particularly in technology sectors such as ICT, the automotive sector, transport & logistics, construction and healthcare.
 The firm’s services include communication research and strategy, public relations, the development and production of content and communication tools, social media and crisis communication.